AnneSoBen/obitools_workflow/README.md

 Benoiston Anne-Sophie, Obitools workflow (2022), GitHub repository, https://github.com/AnneSoBen/obitools_workflow

-Thank you for citing this repository is you use it for your research :)
+Thank you for citing this repository is you use if for your research :)

 ## References